CalDevC/Wonderware-Launcher/README.md

   2. The Wonderware software is taking longer than expected to launch.
 (The resolution is being converted back before Wonderware starts booting)

-      Fix: You can extend the duration of time between launching Wonderware and reverting the resolution by changing the variable 'WAIT_TIME' in the vars.py file.
+      Fix: If this is your first time launching the program try one more time before attempting this fix.
+If the second attempt doesn't work, you can extend the duration of time between launching Wonderware and reverting the resolution by changing the variable 'WAIT_TIME' in the vars.py file.
 This number is how many seconds to wait before converting the resolution back.